5l1v3r1/Sonarr-wiki/Health-Checks.md

 To avoid conflicts NzbDrone will ignore those downloads during it's Completed Download Handling logic, leaving it to be handled by the Drone Factory.
 This is a suboptimal situation since this effectively disabled Completed Download Handling.

-You should configure the Drone Factory to use a different folder.
+Resolution: Configure the Drone Factory to use a different folder.
 _**TODO: Reword**_

 ### Indexers ###